RELATES TO: KRS 324A.035(3), 324A.045(2), (3), 12 U.S.C. 3331-3351

 (a) Complete fourteen (14) hours of board approved continuing education, pursuant to 12 U.S.C.
-1116 and 3345, each license year prior to May 16 of the current renewal year; and
+1116 and 3345, and Section 2 of this administrative regulation, each license year prior to May 16 of the current renewal year; and

 (b) Submit to the board proof of course completion prior to May 31 of the current renewal year.

-(2) Noncompliance with either of the requirements specified in this section shall cause the applicant’s renewal application to be late, which shall result in a $200 late fee for renewal.
+(2) Noncompliance with the requirements specified in this administrative regulation shall cause the applicant’s renewal application to be late, which shall result in a $200 late fee for renewal.